-Proper hygiene and frequent handwashing with soap is vital in helping to combat the spread of the virus.
-All Salamander service professionals are instructed to wash their hands for 20 seconds, or use sanitizer when a sink is not available, every 60 minutes and after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, entering, going on and returning from break, and before or after starting a shift.
+Proper hygiene and frequent handwashing with soap are vital in helping to combat the spread of the virus.
+All Salamander service professionals are instructed to wash their hands for 20 seconds or use sanitizer when a sink is not available every 60 minutes and after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, entering, going on and returning from break, and before or after starting a shift.

 Personal Protective Equipment (PPE)

-Appropriate PPE is worn by all service professionals based on their roles and responsibilities, and in adherence to state or local regulations and guidance.
+Appropriate PPE is worn by all unvaccinated service professionals and in adherence to state or local regulations and guidance.
 Training on how to properly use and dispose of all PPE is mandatory.
-Every service professional entering the property is provided a mask and required to wear that mask while on property.
-Gloves are provided to service professionals whose responsibilities require them, as determined by medical experts, including housekeeping and public area attendants and security officers in direct contact with guests.

 CLEANING PRODUCTS AND PROTOCOLS